florian-glombik/github-review-balance/README.md

 2. **Open PRs That Need Your Review** - Actionable list showing:
     - Currently open PRs waiting for your review
-    - Automatically prioritized by who you owe the most reviews to
+    - Automatically prioritized by who you owe the most reviews to (color-coded: green/yellow/red)
     - Direct GitHub links and line counts for each PR
+    - Review count for each PR (how many people have already reviewed it)
+    - Indicates PRs where your review was explicitly requested
+    - Optional filtering by review count threshold (excludes PRs with sufficient reviews, except those requesting you)

 3. **Detailed Review History** - Deep dive per collaborator:
     - Complete metrics: PRs reviewed, lines reviewed, review events, comments